espocrm/documentation/docs/administration/formula.md

 `json\encode(VALUE)`

-Encodes a VALUE to a json string.
+Encodes a VALUE to a json string. (as of v7.1.0)

 ### Ext